-As mentioned in a prior section, DHS formally declined its PY2024 ESG allocation in favor of funds being administered directly by another entity such as the neighbor island counties or the City.
-The receiving entity shall be responsible for working with its CoC to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS.
+As mentioned in a prior section, DHS formally declined its PY2024 ESG allocation in favor of funds being administered directly by another entity such as the City or neighbor island counties.
+The receiving entity shall be responsible for working with its CoC to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies, and procedures for the operation and administration of the Homeless Management Information System (HMIS).

-2. Agencies, groups, organizations, and others who participated in the process and consultations
+2. Agencies, groups, organizations and others who participated in the process and consultations

 1 Agency/Group/Organization HAWAII HOUSING FINANCE AND DEVELOPMENT CO DRPORATION Agency/Group/Organization Housing Services - Education Туре PHA Services - Employment Services - Housing Services - Fair Housing Services - Elderly Persons Health Agency Services - Persons with Disabilities Other government - Federal Services - Victims of Domestic Violence Other government - State Services - Homelessness Other Government - County Services - Health Other Government - Local Business and Civic Leaders What section of the plan was Housing Need Assessment Homeless Needs - Unaccompanied addressed by Consultation?
-Lead-based Paint Strategy youth Public Housing Needs Non-homeless Special Needs Homeless Needs - Chronically Homeless HOPWA Strategy Homeless Needs - Families with children Market Analysis Homeless Needs - Veterans Anti-poverty Strategy How was the Input was solicited from a broad range of stakehold Agency/Group/Organization of organizations including HUD, DHS-BESSD, HPHA, , , , consulted and what are the health, human service, and public safety departmen anticipated outcomes of the with financing, development, and managing housin consultation or areas for BESSD and the county housing agencies augmented improved coordination? stakeholders at the local level (e.g., non-profit hous , , , service providers, local government agencies).
-DHS-BESSD conducted a Homeless Point-In- Time Count on each island which included a snapshot count of the homeless population and assessment of needs as of January 2023.
-DHS-BESSD also worked with each of the County's Continuum of Care groups to identify priorities for services to the homeless and the gaps in the housing and service delivery system of community-based representatives of subsidized care, medical care, public health, homeless outread • domestic abuse shelters; community policy agents; citizens, and homeless persons.
-The Hawaii Inter-a is an advisory body, modeled after the United State that serves as a statewide homelessness planning a broad representation from State and County govern comprised of individuals who represent respective veteran, faith-based, and business sectors.
-The HIC stakeholders that are not formal members of the co Department of Transportation, Department of Land American Civil Liberties Union, county police depart qualified health centers, homeless service providers rescue organizations.
-The Governor's Coordinator of the CoCs, State Housing Directors, State Law Enforce monthly meetings among homeless coordinators fr Coordinator's participation in these meetings provide sharing, and for stakeholders from diverse sectors t o provide feedback to the Coordinator.
-Table 2. - Agencies, groups, organizations who partic inated
+Lead-based Paint Strategy youth Public Housing Needs Non-homeless Special Needs Homeless Needs - Chronically Homeless HOPWA Strategy Homeless Needs - Families with children Market Analysis Homeless Needs - Veterans Anti-poverty Strategy How was the Input was solicited from a broad range of stakehold ers.
+HHFDC consulted with its network Agency/Group/Organization of organizations including HUD, DHS-BESSD, HPHA, consulted and what are the health, human service, and public safety departmen anticipated outcomes of the with financing, development, and managing housing consultation or areas for BESSD and county housing agencies augmented the improved coordination? stakeholders at the local level (e.g., non-profit hous service providers, local government agencies).
+DHS Time Count on each island, which included a snapsh and assessment of needs as of January 2023.
+DHS-I Continuum of Care groups to identify priorities for the housing and service delivery systems.
+The CoCs community-based representatives of subsidized ho medical care, public health, homeless outreach, sub domestic abuse shelters; community policy agents; citizens, and homeless persons.
+The Hawaii Inter-A • , is an advisory body, modeled after the US Interager serves as a statewide homelessness planning and p , , , representation from state and county governments of individuals who represent respective homeless p based, and business sectors.
+HICH also works with not formal members of the council.
+This group incl Transportation, Department of Land and Natural Re • • • • • • • • • • • • • • • • • • • • Civil Liberties Union, county police departments, ac health centers, homeless service providers, advocad organizations.
+The Governor's Coordinator on Hom State Housing Directors, State Law Enforcement Co meetings among homeless coordinators from the S Coordinator's participation in these meetings provious sharing, and for stakeholders from diverse sectors t ш Table 2 - Agencies groups organizations who part